muquit/go-xbuild-go/README.md

 # go-xbuild-go

-This is a Go port of my bash script https://github.com/muquit/go-xbuild

 Cross compile Go projects without the complexity of [GoReleaser](https://goreleaser.com/).

 It was written from the frustration of using [GoReleaser](https://goreleaser.com/).
 I don't